-Annenberg Alchemy Tech is a pilot program developed in partnership with the Nonprofit Technology Network (NTEN) that is focused exclusively on technology capacity building for nonprofits in Los Angeles County.
-Annenberg Alchemy Tech, powered by NTEN, is for nonprofit organizations who wish to strengthen their knowledge of technology best practices and move forward on a specific technology project.
-The program is divided into two terms with a mix of structured curriculum delivered by Faculty as well as participant-driven content.
-Events and activities are both synchronous and asynchronous, online and in-person.
+Annenberg Alchemy Tech is a program developed in partnership with NTEN that is focused exclusively on technology capacity building for Alchemy+ alumni organizations in the greater L.A. region.
+Alchemy Tech, powered by NTEN, is for nonprofit organizations that wish to strengthen their knowledge of technology best practices and move forward on a specific technology project.
+The program is divided into two terms with a mix of the curriculum delivered by Faculty as well as participant-driven content.
+Events and activities are both synchronous and asynchronous, online, and in-person.
 The majority of the activity happens via regular online training events.
-For this pilot, 10 nonprofit organizations in L.A.
-County will be selected to participate.
-Through this program, each participant will identify a technology challenge, project idea or technological need from their organization.
-They will benefit from six months of technology training, support and feedback with a goal towards implementation.
-Upon completion, organizations will be eligible for a capacity-building grant from the Annenberg Foundation (up to $10,000) in order to support their technology needs.
+Through this program, each participant will identify a technology challenge, project idea, or technological need from their organization.
+They will benefit from six months of technology training, support, and feedback with a goal towards implementation.

 What criteria determine eligibility and acceptance?

-To be eligible for Annenberg Alchemy Tech, your 501(c)(3) organization must be located in the 5-county region of greater Los Angeles (Orange, Los Angeles, Riverside, Ventura, and San Bernardino), be alumni of Annenberg Alchemy Leadership Seminar or Alchemy+ program and you must complete the Annenberg Alchemy Tech application.
-Additionally, you must be able to participate in all of the online lessons and attend the NTEN conference in New Orleans, LA April 11-13, 2018, the two in-person workshops in Los Angeles and the closing event and attend the NTC in Baltimore, MD March 24-26, 2020.
+To be eligible for Alchemy Tech, your 501(c)(3) organization must be located in the 5-county region of greater Los Angeles (Orange, Los Angeles, Riverside, Ventura, and San Bernardino), be alumni of Annenberg Alchemy+, have at least two full-time staff, and complete the Alchemy Tech application.
+Additionally, you must be able to participate in all of the online courses, the two in-person workshops, and the closing event and attend the NTC in Baltimore, MD March 24-26, 2020.

 Who is Annenberg Alchemy Tech best suited for?
 Who from my organization should participate?

-Annenberg Alchemy alumni based in Los Angeles County who are interested in practical and tangible technology training are good candidates.
-Participants should be staff responsible for advancement and implementation of a technology project at their organization.
-This may include an Executive Director, manager (IT, marketing, operations) or even a board member.
+Annenberg Alchemy+ alumni based in the greater Los Angeles region who are interested in practical and tangible technology training are good candidates.
+Participants should be staff responsible for the advancement and implementation of a technology project at their organization.
+This may include an Executive Director, manager (IT, marketing, operations), or even a board member.

 What kind of projects should I plan to work on?

 Technology projects should not be designed around specific software.
-Projects should have a strategic and practical impact across the entire organization, and can include (but are not limited to): Leadership: Culture and Change Management, Digital Strategy, Social Media, IT Planning, Data Management, Metrics and Evaluation, and Fundraising Campaigns.
-If you have questions about a project you’d like to focus on during an Annenberg Alchemy Tech cohort, please contact NTEN’s Education Director, Ash Shepherd, at email@example.com.
+Projects should have a strategic and practical impact across the entire organization and can include (but are not limited to): Leadership: Culture and Change Management, Digital Strategy, Social Media, IT Planning, Data Management, Metrics and Evaluation, and Fundraising Campaigns.
+If you have questions about a project you’d like to focus on during an Annenberg Alchemy Tech cohort, please email NTEN’s Chief Program Officer, Ash Shepherd.

 What is the cost?

-Annenberg Alchemy Tech is provided to participants free of charge.
-Travel and costs associated with the Nonprofit Technology Conference in New Orleans, LA April 11-13, 2018 are supported by the Annenberg Foundation as part of the program.
+Alchemy Tech is provided to participants free of charge.
+Any travel and costs associated with the Nonprofit Technology Conference are supported by the Annenberg Foundation as part of the program.

 Do I have to be an NTEN Member to participate?